BARIATRIC SURGERY, IS IT FOR ME?

 Some are the restrictive procedures; That limit the amount of food you can eat; And others are malabsorptive procedures, where what you eat is not completely absorbed.

 Gastric Bypass consists of cutting the stomach and leaving a small pouch where it fits a small amount of food much smaller than before, and we make a short circuit where the food leaps and unites more distally towards the intestine.
 Depending on the length we want to give, we can jump up to 3 meters of intestine or more where there will be no absorption.
-By jumping the pancreas or duodenum we then have a positive metabolic effect for the patient.
-This surgery helps control comorbidities more than the gastric sleeve.
-Therefore, some patients with diabetes, glucose intolerance or metabolic syndrome could greatly benefit from the bypass.
+By jumping the pancreas or duodenum we then have a positive metabolic effect on the patient.
+This surgery helps control comorbidities.
+Therefore, some patients with diabetes, glucose intolerance, or metabolic syndrome could greatly benefit from the bypass.

-But one of the simplest and most successful procedures we have had is what we call the gastric sleeve; Which consists of cutting a part of the stomach, thereby eliminating its great storage capacity, leaving it in the form of a tube that is calibrated with a spark plug and cutting the rest.
+It is a restrictive procedure with metabolic changes comparable with bypass.
+Has become the most popular procedure worldwide.
+This consists of cutting a part of the stomach, around 70% thereby eliminating its great storage capacity, leaving it in the form of a tube that is calibrated with an oro-gastric boggle and cutting the rest.

-The gastric sleeve is technically one of the easiest surgeries with the best results.
+The gastric sleeve is one of the simplest surgeries with the best results.

-The disadvantage of the duodenal switch is that it requires a lot of care with nutrients.
+The disadvantage of the duodenal switch is that it requires a lot of care with supplements.
 Because the patient can become malnourished if not fed correctly.
-Then the patient must visit the nutritionist constantly to take care of all their nutrients and micro elements to maintain optimal health.
+Then the patient must visit the nutritionist constantly to take care of all their nutrients and microelements to maintain optimal health.

 How much weight will I lose with bariatric surgery?

-Q: What is the impact in a patient’s life?
+Q: What is the impact on a patient’s life?

-On the other hand is the aesthetic aspect.
+On the other hand, is the aesthetic aspect.
 The patient now looks thinner, looks better, becomes motivated, starts to exercise that he has never done or to be more constant.
 Then he becomes much more motivated and starts to take care of his diet.
-Something very important, is not to see this type of surgeries as the definitive way to lose weight and to be well.
-It is more a tool to learn to eat well, learn new habits that lead to a healthier lifestyle, lose weight and enjoy a better health for longer time.
+Something very important is not to see this type of surgery as the definitive way to lose weight and to be well.
+It is more a tool to learn to eat well, learn new habits that lead to a healthier lifestyle, lose weight and enjoy better health for a longer time.

-If you want to know more information about costs or consultations for these and other procedures, please call (664) 608-6460 and (619) 955-6845 from the United States, you can also access to a virtual consultation on the following http link : www.vidawellnessandbeauty.com/bariatric-virtual-consultation
+If you want to know more information about costs or consultations for these and other procedures, please call (664) 608-6460 and (619) 955-6845 from the United States, you can also access a Bariatric Virtual Consultation by going here